I am a Principal Economist in the Division of Financial Stability at the Federal Reserve Board and a Fellow of CESifo, Munich.

 Letters of credit are a key trade finance instrument that covers more than 10 percent of global trade, with a notably larger role in low- and middle-income economies.
 Studying detailed trade data from Viet Nam, we document how letter of credit use varies with firm characteristics.
 We show that the probability of using a letter of credit is systematically lower for younger, smaller, and foreign-owned trading firms.
 Importers that are less diversified or have less trading experience are more likely to use letters of credit.
 Firm characteristics have the strongest effects in markets where information is scarce and enforcement is weak.
 These patterns are consistent with a model in which the ability to screen trading partners and the cost of bank intermediation vary with firm characteristics, and where a firm's screening ability and country institutions are substitutes.
 Any policy or intervention that aims at increasing the use of bank-intermediated trade finance will therefore need to take firm heterogeneity into account.

-Difference between uninsured deposit rate and insured deposit rate increased by 400 basis points over the last four decades and co-moves strongly with the Fed Funds Rate.
+The difference between average uninsured and insured deposit rates in the United States increased by 400 basis points over the last four decades and co-moves strongly with the Fed Funds Rate.

 Abstract